rlivingsus/misc/AllBooks.md

 - Rather, Dan: Stories of a Lifetime
 - Rich, Ben: Skunk Works
 - Rich, Simon: Screwball
-- Riddle, AG: Atlantis Plague Book 2; Departure (see below)
+- Riddle, AG: Departure (see below)
 - Robinson, Jeremy: 1) Infinite, ...6)Exo-Hunter.....11)The Order; Khaos
 - Ross, Marty: The Darkwater Bride
 - Rowe, Andrew: Sufficiently Advanced Magic; How to Defeat a Demon King in Ten Easy Steps